Chijioke Akuneto

-Chijioke Akuneto (born 10 October, 1997) is a Nigerian footballer who plays for Rivers United F.C. in the Nigerian Professional Football League.
-He was the league’s top goalscorer in the 2021– 22 season.
+Chijioke Akuneto (born 10 October 1997) is a Nigerian footballer who plays for Enyimba F.C. in the Nigerian Professional Football League.
+He was the league’s top goalscorer in the 2021– 22 season whilst playing for Rivers United.

 Career

 Akuneto played for Lagos-based MFM F.C. in the Nigeria Professional Football League in 2019 and scored four goals in his first thirteen games.
-In August 2019 he was signed by Sunshine Staes.
+In August 2019 he was signed by Sunshine Stars.

 Akuneto played for Heartland FC during the 2020-21 Nigeria Professional Football League season and he scored five goals and was also credited with an assist from his 24 league games.

 After joining Rivers United, in March 2022 he scored the first hat-trick of the entire 2021–22 Nigeria Professional Football League season.
 Akuneto would ultimately go on to score 19 goals during the 2021–22 campaign, making him comfortably the league’s top scorer, three goals clear of any rivals.

+In March 2023 he was announced as signing for Enyimba F.C. under coach Finidi George.